larry0x/cw-plus-plus/packages/item-set/README.md

 - `iterator`: The `range`, `prefix`, and `clear` functions require this feature.

-- `count`: The `count` function requires this feature.
+- `counter`: The `count` function requires this feature.
 If enabled, an `Item<u64>` will be created to store the total number of items in the set.
 In this case, it is necessary to provide a storage key for the counter when declaring a set:

   ```rust
   // `counter` feature ENABLED